souravs17/calculator/README.md

+### Application Deployed to -

+This project is deployed at https://calculatordemostration.herokuapp.com/

+### Run the application from local with the following commands

+# install all the dependencies from package.json

+npm install

+# run the application in localhost

+npm start

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).